Vladg24YT/Ascension-of-the-Technomancer/README.md

 ## Differences from upstream

-This forked repo attempts to compile a list of mods used in pack version 7.0.1.
+This forked repo attempts to compile a list of mods used in pack version 7.0.1 using the latest mod versions by December 20th, 2019.

 ⚠️ means that the mod version was not tested.<br>
 ✅ means that the mod version seems to work as intended.